PKukhareva/Getting-and-Cleaning-Data-in-R/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Tidy_data.csv contains the average of each mean and std variable from the original dataset for each activity and each subject (180 observations and 69 variables).
+Tidy_data.txt contains the average of each mean and std variable from the original dataset for each activity and each subject (180 observations and 69 variables).